adpllc/altruistic-angelshark/angelsharkd/README.md

 # `angelsharkd`

-This program listens for HTTP connections.
+This program listens for HTTP requests.
 It accepts OSSI commands in JSON format and returns OSSI output in JSON format.
 Below are examples of how to use the available endpoints.

-## Endpoints

-- `GET /` greeting and version number
-- `POST /ossi` run OSSI commands
+## `GET /`: Current Running Version

-## Running Commands via `POST /ossi`
+## `POST /ossi` Run OSSI Command(s)

 Runs provided command(s) on configured ACM(s) and returns the results.